Advection selects pattern in multistable emulsions of active droplets: Discussion

 We showed that a chemical conversion reaction can arrest coarsening at various length scales.
 Generally, stronger conversion (larger $k$) leads to smaller length scales, although a range of scales are stable for each value of $k$.
 The final length scale thus also depends on initial conditions, and particularly the number of droplets that are present.
 We find that this initial droplet count depends strongly on advection, whereas advection is negligible in later stages.
-However, recent work suggests that even stronger reactions and advection cause a dynamic instability leading to spatiotemporal chaos~\cite{Datt2025}.

 Our work shows how regular patterns of droplets can be controlled by an interplay of chemical conversion and advection.
-Since these processes are crucial for biomolecular condensates, we speculate that cells exploit the discussed mechanism to control their condensates.
+These processes are directly relevant for synthetic systems of chemically active droplets~\cite{jambon-puilletPhaseseparatedDropletsSwim2024, sastreSizeControlOscillations2024}, and they might affect biomolecular condensates in cells.
+We thus speculate that cells exploit the discussed mechanism to control their condensates.
 However, cellular systems are much more complex, and it is thus likely that additional processes affect condensates~\cite{zwickerPhysicsDropletRegulation2025}.
 In particular, cellular flows, e.g., driven by molecular motors, could further affect coarsening~\cite{Stansell2006, Stratford2007,gubbalaDynamicSwarmsRegulate2024}, and inertia could be important on larger length scales~\cite{furtadoLatticeBoltzmannSimulations2006, Fielding2008}.
 Moreover, cellular droplets exhibit significant thermal fluctuations, which would not only be relevant for nucleation~\cite{Ziethen2023}, but could particularly allow the system to transition from one metastable state to another.
 In this case, we hypothesize that the most likely state exhibits a length scale close to $L_\mathrm{eq}$ given by \Eqref{eq:AnalyticalLengthScale}.
 The multistability should then be interpreted as kinetic traps, potentially leading to glassy dynamics~\cite{zhangRandomIsotropicStructures2006}.